 Sam’s Club is owned and operated by Walmart and was founded in 1983.
-Sam’s Club catered primarily to small business owners until 2007 when it decided to open up the stores to individual customers.
+Sams Wholesale Club catered primarily to small business owners until 2007 — when it decided to open up the stores to individual customers.

-A popular feature inside most Sam’s Club stores (which other warehouse clubs have attempted to copy) is the food sampling stands — where customers can sample food items before purchasing.
+A popular feature inside most Sams Wholesale Club stores (which other warehouse clubs have attempted to copy) is the food sampling stands — where customers can taste food items before purchasing them in the store.

-Membership is required to purchase almost everything that Sam’s Wholesale Club sells.
-The exceptions are:
+A membership is required to purchase almost everything that Sam’s Wholesale Club sells.

 - Cafe foods

 - Prescription medicines